vhcd/vhcd.github.io/_posts/2021-03-25-unity-v-unreal.md

 [![CAVE](/images/360sim.jpg)][2]

 Unity is a bit messy on this subject.
 Historically, it had a feature called [Cluster Rendering][cluster], which answered this problematic, but this features kind of disappeared, leaving many users wondering [what to use instead][unity-ndisp].
-A replacement was announced for 2019, then 2020, and as I'm writting this in 2021, there's no official word from Unity.
+A replacement was announced for 2019, then 2020, and as I'm writing this in 2021, there's no official word from Unity.

 So in the meantime, external solutions were introduced.
 [MiddleVR][middlevr] is the leading one, though the price might not be suitable for everyone.
 Then there's [UniCAVE][unicave], which is open-source, but from what I've heard, requires some extra work to get it compatible with Unity's latest releases.
 Another one is [VR Distrib][vrdistrib], which I have no feedback on.

 Unreal is straightforward with its answer to the problem: [nDisplay].
-This solutions is used across different application cases: simulation, virtual production, etc. The feature is well supported, with constant improvements since a big refactor in the 4.22 release.
+This solution is used across different application cases: simulation, virtual production, etc. The feature is well supported, with constant improvements since a big refactor in the 4.22 release.

 # Miscellaneous